Writing Residency Day 5

 It was nice to have some active company rather than the usual passive paper characters.
 My boots had dried out, the sun was kind of shining in parts of the valley and I had promised him we’d go out together today.

 Eole’s weekend task is to check on the family’s flock of ewes, which graze up on the mountain pastures above the treeline from June to September.
 He has to check their feet, spray antiseptic on any cuts etc., and if any are hobbling too much he brings them back down to the valley.

-Eole is too young to drive, so he often gets a lift up to the Col with his mates from the paragliding school, who run-and-jump from there.
+Eole is too young to drive, so he sometimes gets a lift up to the Col with the instructors from the paragliding school, who run-and-jump from there.
 I think he spends more time watching the colourful wings floating in the air than minding the ewes.